ioccc-src/winner/2018/algmyr/README.md

 Characters in the font (5x8 pixels, 40 bits) are packed into 7 base64 digits (which was a pain to decode in minimal code).

 ### Math:

-Note that even though floats are used for the waveforms, the standard math library is not used at all!
+Note that even though `float`s are used for the waveforms, the standard math library is not used at all!
 Most arithmetic is done purely on integers.
 The only major exception is generating a table of sine values which are interpolated to give high resolution waveforms.
 Can you see when the generation is triggered,